Skip to main content

 Shows which screen is currently paired with this player:

-• Screen name displayed
+• Screen thumbnail and name

-Live Preview
+Live Player Preview

 See exactly what's currently displaying on this player in real-time: